To complete the postgraduate diploma you need

 Months of entry

-If you are a post-registration nurse this course allows you to specialise in public health nursing roles such as health visitor or school nurse.
+If you are a post-registration nurse, this course gives you the opportunity to specialise in exciting and challenging public health nursing roles as a health visitor or school nurse.
 Successfully completing your studies means you fulfil the Nursing and Midwifery Council requirements to practise in these roles.

 Information for international students